rbenv/rbenv/README.md

     **Zsh note**: Modify your `~/.zshrc` file instead of `~/.bash_profile`.

-3. Run `~/.rbenv/bin/rbenv init` for shell-specific instructions on how to initialize rbenv to enable shims and autocompletion.
+3. Run `rbenv init` for shell-specific instructions on how to initialize rbenv to enable shims and autocompletion.

 4. Restart your shell so that PATH changes take effect.
 (Opening a new